Registration Opens for New Work New Culture Conference 2014

-A vendor and exhibitor area will feature new technology and new ways to use it.
-It will also include displays on global communication and community based production of food, energy, transportation, education, recreation, art and durable goods.
+From October 18-20 in Detroit, Michigan several hundred activists, organizers, theorists, farmers, culture creators, builders, inventors and entrepreneurs will meet to exchange ideas and experiences.
+A vendors and exhibitors area will feature new machines and new ways to use them.
+It will also include displays on global communication and community based production of food, energy, housing, transportation, education, recreation, art and durable goods.

-Practitioners and theorists will come together in “WORTHshops” to discuss education, energy production, food production and distribution, recreation, sports and entertainment, additive manufacturing using fabricators, composting toilets, community land trusts and other topics.
-Also, several cultural events will be part of the program.
+Food will be provided by local New Work farmers, caterers and restaurants.
+Practitioners and theorists will come together in “worthshops” to discuss education, energy production, food production and distribution, recreation, sports and entertainment, additive manufacturing using fabricators, community land trusts and other topics.
+Several cultural events will be part of the program.

 following the conclusion of the 2014 North American Labor History Conference.
 The Saturday program will include a healing space exercise, discussion on Why New Culture, and a cultural event featuring local and national talent.

 On Sunday and Monday, the conference will move to the Samaritan Center located at 5555 Conner on the eastside of Detroit.
 Please visit www.reimaginingwork.org for additional program information.

 The registration fee of $200 includes several meals.
-For those needing financial assistance, scholarships at a rate of only $25 are available.
-Accommodation options are listed under the Lodging and Community Housing tabs on the website.
+For those needing financial assistance, scholarships are available.
+Accommodation options are listed under the Lodging Info tab on the website.